-They also oversee the PSHE (Personal, Social, Health and Economic education) and RSE (Relationships and Sex education) programme at the school, together with one other appointed staff member.
+The Pastoral Team also oversees the PSHE (Personal, Social, Health and Economic education) and RSE (Relationships and Sex education) programme at the school, together with one other appointed staff member.
 For more information on the school's PSHE and RSE provision, please read the 'PSHE/RSE Policy'.

-Depending on the circumstances, an additional member of staff is appointed to form part of the pastoral team (as pastoral support staff) together with the pastoral coordinators and support the coordinators in the pastoral support of students and other related tasks.
+Depending on the circumstances, an additional member of staff is appointed to form part of the pastoral team (as pastoral support staff) together with the pastoral coordinator and supports the coordinator in the pastoral support of students and other related tasks.